Straight Razor Head Shave: The Best Way To Go Bald For St. Paddy’s Day

 - Straight Razor Shaving For Your Head

-- Where to Find the Best Razor for Shaving Your Head?
+- Where to Find The Best Straight Razor For Shaving Your Head?

 The modern-day tradition of going bald and shaving heads began in 1999 after three guys decided to go bare on the crown for St. Patrick’s Day, aiming to raise funds for kids battling cancer.
-Since then, men have annually participated in the event, establishing volunteer-driven initiatives such as the St. Baldrick’s Foundation.
+Since then, men have participated in the event annually, establishing volunteer-driven initiatives such as the St. Baldrick’s Foundation.2

 Worried about going hairless on your head?
 Don’t worry, it may take time, but it will certainly grow back.
 Plus, there are some benefits to shaving heads you will undoubtedly enjoy!

-So, before you start clearing the lawn, it would be wise to find the best razor to use—and there’s not one but two shaving gears you need to get your hands on first.
+So, before clearing the lawn, it would be wise to find the best razor to use—and there are not one but two shaving gears you need to get your hands on first.

-Now that we’ve gotten that out of the way, you’re ready for shaving your head.
-But unless you’ve done this before, you might be a bit worried about how to do it.
-After all, shaving your beard and shaving your hair are two different things.
+Now that we’ve gotten that out, you’re ready to shave your head.
+But unless you’ve done this before, you might be worried about how to do it.
+After all, shaving your beard and hair on the head are two different things.

 Nervous?
 Don’t worry.
-Here at Naked Armor, we’re going to show you how to make yourself bald just in time for St. Paddy’s.
+At Naked Armor, we will show you how to make yourself bald just in time for St. Paddy.

 Here’s how to shave your head with the best razors: